-I loved Budapest, but like Barcelona where I nearly got robbed, Budapest will always be ‘that place my phone got stolen’.
-The one downside of solo travel is not having some extra eyes to watch your stuff – and I’m pretty sure someone was watching me wander around Szechenyi Baths on my own that day, so the moment I let down my guard, my phone was gone in less than 5 minutes, and along with my iphone I lost my drivers license, ATM card, some cash which were in my phone case and the worst thing?
-Photos from Budapest that I had yet to back up.
+I loved Budapest, but like Barcelona where I nearly got robbed, Budapest will always be ‘that place my phone got stolen‘.
+The one downside of solo travel is not having some extra eyes to watch your stuff – and while I’ll never know for sure, I’m pretty sure someone was watching me wander around Szechenyi Baths on my own that day.
+The moment I let down my guard, my iphone was snatched in less than 5 minutes, and along with my iphone I lost my drivers license, ATM card, some cash which were in my phone case.
+But honestly the worst thing I lost – photos from Budapest that I had yet to back up.

 BUT the important thing is that I had travel insurance, and while there was a claim limit of $500 for electronics, it definitely helped cushion some of the cost I needed to fork out for a new phone.
-This one claim already exceeded the cost of my annual plan (which was about $400).
+This one claim more than made up for the cost of my entire annual plan (which was about $400).

-This also isn’t the first time things have mysteriously gone missing or got stolen from me on trips – you might have read this instance of the mysteriously disappearing camera in New Zealand, there was a family trip in Italy long ago where my ipod disappeared from my jacket after riding the public bus, and more recently I managed to mysteriously lose a rented wifi dongle while overseas and had to pay a $300 penalty, which thankfully I managed to claim for.
+This also isn’t the first time things have mysteriously gone missing or got stolen from me on trips – you might have read this instance of the mysteriously disappearing camera in New Zealand, there was also a family trip in Italy long ago where my iPod disappeared from my jacket after riding the public bus, and more recently I managed to mysteriously lose a rented wifi dongle in Beijing and had to pay a $300 penalty, which thankfully I managed to claim for.

-Protip: Making a claim isn’t always as simple as just filing a report.
+Protip: Making a travel insurance claim for lost items isn’t always as simple as just filing a report.
 In each of these cases above, I had to spend precious trip time going to the local police station to file a report for my claim, and I had to dig up old receipts and invoices to justify claims costs.
-Keep records of your big ticket items somewhere just in case, and consider a plan which gives you extra coverage for things like your phone or laptop if they are especially key to your life or work.
+Keep records of your big ticket items that you carry on trips somewhere just in case, and consider a plan which gives you extra coverage for things like your phone or laptop, especially if they are key to your life or work.

 Falling sick on the road